Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

 Unlike most other apps, you pay for the Rocket Korean course upfront instead of paying a monthly subscription.
 The course costs $149.95, and you also have the option to pay $27.00 per month for 6 months.
 Rocket Languages also offers a free trial so you can test it out before buying.

 Try Rocket Korean for free to start communicating in Korean today.

 Pimsleur is an app that focuses on improving your speaking and listening skills.
 The lessons are all audio, and you’ll be surprised how quickly you start having conversations in Korean.

 Because the lessons are audio, you can take them anywhere.
-There’s even a driving mode so you can take them in your car!
+There’s even a driving mode so you can take them in your car.
 The course follows a logical order that helps you progress quickly and efficiently.
-Check out this Pimsleur review to learn more about the app.

 - Audio lessons improve your speaking and listening skills faster than other apps